vuthuyduong/dnabarcoder/README.md

 <img src="https://github.com/vuthuyduong/dnabarcoder/blob/master/images/dnbarcoder_flowchart.jpg" width="1000" height="300">

 For every function of dnabarcoder, a figure is generated to interpret the result.
 An example of a complete workflow of dnabarcoder can be found in file [data/CBSITS2.sh](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/CBSITS2.sh).
+The explanation for each command of the file is given below.

 Although dnabarcoder was initially developed for fungi, it is applicable to any other organisms using DNA barcodes for identification.